 Have you ever been told that you have an amazing voice?
 Have teachers or colleagues remarked on how well you read aloud?
-Have you ever wondered if it’s possible to make money with that unique and wonderful voice?
+Do you wonder if it’s possible to make money with that unique and wonderful voice?
 If these questions sound familiar and you would like to capitalize on your vocal capabilities, you’re in luck.
 There’s an entire industry built around vocal talents just like yours and it is more accessible than you might have imagined.

-Let’s look at just one of these examples, the audio book narrator.
-The Audio Publishers Association has a wonderful site that explains how to become a narrator and offers a variety of resources for this niche.
 Almost all of the types of careers previously mentioned have similar associations and websites filled with information.
-If there are specific types of projects you are interested in, these types of resources are invaluable.
+If you are interested in specific types of projects, these types of resources are invaluable.

-Now that the possibilities have been reviewed, it’s time to talk about training.
+Let’s talk about training.
 Many vocal actors have a background in theater or music.
 Both of these disciplines are great for learning how to maximize vocal abilities.
-There are also a few academic courses designed specifically for those interested in this type of career.
+There are also academic courses designed specifically for those interested in this type of career.
 However, while many vocal talents do pursue formal training it is not strictly necessary.